Queen's Road East (song): Composition

 Lo was inspired to write "Queen's Road East" by the sight of road signs while out shopping.
 He first composed the melody and basic lyrics for the chorus, which mention Queen's Road West, Queen's Road East, and Queen's Road Central.
 The lyrics were completed by Hong Kong lyricist Albert Leung, who was introduced to Lo by lyricist James Wong Jim.
 Leung's lyrics satirically express the anxiety felt by the city's residents over the impending handover of Hong Kong in 1997.
-In 1991, he spoke of a possibly "more restrictive creative environment" after the handover, which Leung said was why he "wrote [the song] now".
+In 1991, he spoke of a possibly "more restrictive creative environment" after the handover, which drove him to write the song sooner rather than later.
 He expressed his hope that "people will still remember it [after 1997] and make comparisons...
-To exaggerate a bit, [the song] will serve as a witness of history".
+To exaggerate a bit, [the song] will serve as a historical witness".

 In a 1991 episode of the RTHK programme Hong Kong Connection, Lo and Leung discussed the song's musical composition and lyrics.
-Lo described the song's instrumental introduction as having a "mystical" quality that reflects the "vibrancy" he sees in Hong Kong.
+Lo said the song's "mystical" instrumental introduction reflects the "vibrancy" he sees in Hong Kong.
 He also explained his personal interpretation of "Queen's Road": "'Queen' obviously is the Queen of the United Kingdom.
 'Road' is one's way of life.
 The United Kingdom is the global pioneer of capitalism, so the 'Queen's Road' is actually capitalism."
 Lo thus characterises the song's chorus, "Queen's Road West and Queen's Road East /Queen's Road East turns into Queen's Road Central" as a reference to the journey of Hong Kong (East) from the United Kingdom (West) to China (Central), while bringing along the capitalist system (Queen's Road).

 The song's lyrics mention both "the Queen" and "the Comrade".
 "The Queen" indirectly refers to the reigning British monarch at the time, Elizabeth II.
 The opening verse describes the Queen as a "noble friend on the back of coins" with "everlasting youth".
 One verse also describes her as "beautiful even when saying goodbye", a reference to the nightly television sign-offs in British Hong Kong featuring "God Save the Queen" and the Queen's portrait.
-On the other hand, "the Comrade" is called a "virtuous friend" who "looks familiar and friendly, thus allowing horse races to continue twice a week", referring to the Chinese authorities' promises to allow horse races involving gambling to continue in Hong Kong.
+On the other hand, "the Comrade" is called a "virtuous friend" who "looks familiar and friendly, thus allowing horse races to continue twice a week".
+This refers to the Chinese authorities' promises to allow horse races involving betting to continue in Hong Kong.
 One verse of the song laments that Hong Kong will "have to rely on great comrades to cook up new ideas".
-According to Leung and Lo, while the line implies the comrades are "other people", they intended it as a reference to the people of Hong Kong, as Leung believed that the term "comrade" (tongzhi in Chinese) would extend to them after the handover.
-Thus, Lo said the line was meant to encourage the people of Hong Kong to succeed into the future.
+According to Leung and Lo, while the line implies the comrades are "the people up there [in Mainland China]", they intended it to refer to Hongkongers, as Leung believed that they would also be referred to as "comrades" (tongzhi in Chinese) after the handover.
+Thus, Lo intended the line to encourage the people of Hong Kong to succeed in the future.